YuchenWg/yuchenwg.github.io/_posts/2022-01-18-ShopifyChallenge.md

 - **There are no missing values in this dataset.**

-## a. what could be going wrong with our calculation and a better way to evaluate this data
+## a.
+Think about what could be going wrong with our calculation.
+Think about a better way to evaluate this data.

 **Investigating the Flaw of Averages**